psvet/obey/README.md

   .catch(/* ...deal with the errors... */)
 ```

-Additionally, validation has remained simplistic, pass/fail, and flat, but the ability to auto-generate data or run more complex validation rules can further simplify processes in which model valiation is required.
+Additionally, validation has remained simplistic, pass/fail, and flat, but the ability to auto-generate data or run more complex validation rules can further simplify processes in which model valiation is required and prevent minor data errors from resulting in the requirement of further I/O.

 Validation which has intellegence and depth means less utilities, processes, and code are required for getting data through any process requiring valid data.

+## License

+Obey is developed and maintained by [TechnologyAdvice](http://www.technologyadvice.com) and released under the [MIT](LICENSE.txt) license.